 A religious programme is a programme which deals with matters of religion as the

 central subject, or as a significant part, of the programme.

 4.2 The religious views and beliefs of those belonging to a particular religion or religious denomination must not be subject to abusive treatment.

 4.3 Where a religion or religious denomination is the subject, or one of the subjects, of a religious programme, then the identity of the religion and/or denomination must be clear to the audience.

 4.4 Religious programmes must not seek to promote religious views or beliefs by stealth.

 4.5 Religious programmes on television services must not seek recruits.
 This does not apply to specialist religious television services.
 Religious programmes on radio services may seek recruits.

 Meaning of "seek recruits":

-Seek recruits means directly appealing to audience members to join a religion or religious denomination.
+Seek recruits means directly appealing to audience members to join a religion or